 Response and Management Platform

-As part of our production support, we have an incident response and management platform complete with documented incident escalation workflows.
+As part of our waste facility management software production support, we have an incident response and management platform complete with documented incident escalation workflows.

 Our current procedure for business continuity heavily leverages standard Microsoft Azure functionality, including redundancy via SQL Azure DBs and leveraging Azure PaaS offerings.
 In the case of disaster, most of our systems can be automatically re-deployed via our configuration management tool and our infrastructure automatically reprovisioned